PSPC-SPAC-buyandsell/von_anchor/docs/source/von_anchor/wallet.rst

 Initialization
 ++++++++++++++++++++++++++++

-The initializer takes and retains default configuration values to use in creating new VON Anchor wallets:
+The initializer takes and retains default configuration values to use in creating new VON anchor wallets:

 * ``storage_type``: storage type (default None for indy-sdk default)
 * ``freshness_time``: freshness time (default 0 for infinite)